-Recruiting Faster: Process Innovation & Change Management at SDL
+Recruiting Faster: (A) Process Innovation at SDL and (B) Change Management at SDL

 8,00 $ – 50,00 $

 CASE STUDY.
 This two-part case revolves around a mandate given by Ganesh Purandare, head of the financial services business unit at SDL, a growing software development company, to Mohua Sen, head of recruitment for the division, whereby he asks her to reduce recruitment times.